MAKING A WILL IN SINGAPORE

 In general, when preparing a will, the following must be in place.

 - The testator, at the point of making the will, must be of at least 21 years of age.

-- The 2 witnesses present must not be beneficiaries (person (s) receiving the assets) of the prepared will, or a husband or wife of the testator.
-A beneficiary may however act as a third witness.
+- The 2 witnesses present must not be beneficiaries (person (s) receiving the assets) of the prepared will.

 While not a mandatory requirement, engaging a reputable wills lawyer is recommended because of the intricacies involved.
 Professional advice from a trained consultant will help you devise the necessary content to include in a will, preventing unnecessary losses, conflicts or confusion in the long run.

 When making a will, the following may be included in the will (non-exhaustive):

 - A written list of all your notable assets.
 A bank account in Singapore that is joint named or a shared real estate property may not be included in a will.

 - A written list of all liabilities such as debt.
 The testator must indicate how he or she wants the debt to be accounted for before the balance assets may be bestowed to the beneficiary(s).

 - The beneficiary(s), or named person(s) to receive the mentioned assets.

 - Guardians of beneficiaries who are still not of age.